 Graham Bell, Executive Director and Chief Data Architect, EDItEUR

 Graham has recently been appointed Executive Director of EDItEUR, responsible for the overall development of EDItEUR’s standards and the management services it supplies to other standards agencies (including the International ISBN, ISTC and ISNI agencies).

-As Chief Data Architect, Graham remains focussed on the continuing development and application of ONIX for Books, and on other EDItEUR standards for both the book and serials sectors.
-He joined EDItEUR in 2010.
-Graham previously worked for HarperCollins Publishers in the UK where most recently he was Head of Publishing Systems.
-He led the development of bibliographic and digital asset management systems, and was involved with the launches of many recent HarperCollins digital initiatives including e-audio, e-books and print-on-demand programmes.
+Graham previously worked for HarperCollins Publishers in the UK, where most recently he was Head of Publishing Systems.
+He led the development of bibliographic and digital asset management systems, and was involved with the launches of many HarperCollins digital initiatives including e-audio, e-books and print-on-demand programmes.
 He has over a decade of experience with ONIX for Books.
 Prior to HarperCollins, he worked as an editor and in IT roles within the magazine industry with Redwood Publishing and BBC Magazines.

 Stella Griffiths, Associate Director, EDItEUR and Executive Director, International ISBN Agency